On two-distillable Werner states: The matrix of the form

 \section{The matrix $H$ of the form $\Phi$}

 We shall consider the entries of $X$ and $Y$ as parameters and those of $U$ and $V$ as complex variables.
 Then $\Phi$ (and each $\Phi_k$) becomes a family of hermitian quadratic forms depending on the mentioned parameters.
-Since we have derived explicit formulae for $\Phi$, it is a routine matter to compute the matrix $H=H(X,Y)$ of $\Phi$.
-For that purpose we used the formulae given in Section \ref{Fi}.
-We shall only give a very simple recipe for the construction of $H$.
-As $\Phi$ depends on $2d^2$ complex variables, its matrix is a hermitian matrix of order $2d^2$.
-We shall write $I_m$ for the identity matrix of order $m$.
+Let $H=H(X,Y)$ and $H_k=H_k(X,Y)$, $k=1,2,3,4$, be the matrices of the corresponding forms $\Phi$ and $\Phi_k$.
+These are hermitian matrices of order $2d^2$.

 For any complex matrix $Z$ let $\tilde{Z}$ denote the column vector obtained by writing the columns of $Z$ one below the other starting with the first column, then the second, etc. Now we can express the relationship between the form $\Phi$ and its matrix $H$ by the formula